wp-plugins/pay2view/readme.txt

 Let your users pay to view content.
 Use it to hide download links, images, paragraphs or other shortcodes.
 This plugin allows the administrator to use a shortcode and hide certain content from guests until payment is completed.
 Uses PayPal.

+To hide post/page content (text, image, shortcode) use the `[paypal]Your content here[/paypal]` shortcode.
+It will use the default price and currency.
+To specify a price for your hidden content and override the default one, use the `[paypal amount=11]Your content here[/paypal]` shortcode.
+Place another shortcode inside the Pay2View payment shortcode: `[paypal][another-shortcode][/paypal]`.

+Only guests and non-members see the payment button.
+Members always see the hidden content.

 == Installation ==

 1. Upload the folder `pay2view` to the `/wp-content/plugins/` directory